mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 ## Options

-Now that we've covered the basic principals of the list comprehension, we can explore the various options that can be pass to augment it's behavior.
+Now that we've covered the basic principles of the list comprehension, we can explore the various options that can be passed to augment it's behavior.
 The default behavior is to act more or less like `Enum.map/2` with regard to the return type.

 As of this writing, there are three options available: `:uniq`, `:into`, and `:reduce`